Optimal Diffusion Auctions: Optimal Approximation Mechanisms

-Although we can construct locally optimal mechanisms at all structure profiles, $k$-PWM mechanisms are 1-optimal only at $r \in R_k$ and 0-optimal over $R$.
-In practice, it is hard to accurately predict how many buyers will attend the auction.
-It is also not robust as the seller may lose all the revenue when there is only one buyer absent.
-Therefore, we then seek general mechanisms that can be optimal for larger groups of structure profiles and perform better at the whole set $R$.
+Although $k$-PWMs gives the optimal revenue we can achieve in different structures, \textbf{in practice, it is hard to accurately predict how many buyers will attend the auction.
+It is also not robust as the seller may lose all the revenue when there is only one buyer absent.} Hence, in this section, we consider the approximation ratio to optimal revenue over $R$.

+\begin{definition} An IC and IR diffusion auction mechanism $M$ is $\alpha$-optimal if where $n(r)$ is the number of valid buyers in $r$. \end{definition}

+We can see that a $k$-PWM itself is not ideal, since its approximation ratio is 0.
+For existing mechanisms in previous work, IDM~\cite{li2017mechanism} and its extended class CDM~\cite{li2022diffusion} all fail to have a non-zero approximation ratio since they all have 0 revenue if the structure is a single chain.
+Therefore, we propose a new mechanism that has a bounded positive approximation ratio.